mdarif551578/ronggriho-ui/README.md

 # Rong Griho

-Rong Griho is a modern e-commerce platform built with Next.js, designed to showcase the rich textile heritage of Bangladesh with a contemporary twist.
-This application provides a seamless and engaging shopping experience for users interested in high-quality, culturally rich fashion.
+Rong Griho is a modern e-commerce platform built with Next.js, tailored for young, fashion-forward Bangladeshis.
+The brand merges contemporary global trends with the unique identity of urban desi culture, offering a curated selection of apparel and accessories.

 ## Core Features

--   **Intuitive Product Browsing**: A user-friendly interface for browsing products by category, tag, and style with robust filtering and sorting.
+-   **Intuitive Product Browsing**: A user-friendly interface for browsing products by modern categories like "Urban Desi" and "Global Threads."
--   **Detailed Product Pages**: Comprehensive product showcases with multiple images, detailed descriptions, size/color options, and related product suggestions.
+-   **Detailed Product Pages**: Comprehensive product showcases with multiple images, detailed descriptions, and style suggestions.
 -   **Secure and Flexible Checkout**: A secure checkout process with multiple payment options, including COD and mobile payment gateways (bKash, Nagad).
 -   **Wishlist Management**: Functionality for users to save their favorite items for future purchase.
 -   **User Accounts**: Secure user authentication and account management for orders, profile settings, and wishlists.
--   **Admin Panel**: A dedicated dashboard for administrators to manage products, view orders, and oversee users.

 ## Style Guidelines